KsNewSpace/Ks_MaskKSC/README.md

 ## Known Issues

+- Stock fairings can appear in weird colors in the VAB (Fine outside of it)
 - I have to tinker with Kronometer or other settings to make the daytime make a little more sense.
 It should be 12 hours but it isn't?

 My Complete Mod List